Ubtech Lynx is a novel household robot that's not worth $800

 You can command Lynx to do any of those tasks with the app, or issue a voice command through its Alexa skill.
 Simply say, "Alexa, ask Lynx to…" and you can tell it to turn, walk, dance or be your yogi.
 Most of its functions are pretty commonplace for a smart home gadget, but its role as a yoga instructor is pretty unique.

 If you're interested in an Alexa-enabled robot that can help you exercise, you can buy Lynx right now on Amazon for $800.
-For now, Lynx is only available in the US.
+For now, Lynx is only available in the US, but that price converts to approximately £565 or AU$990.

 All together, a smart home robot with Alexa built-in that can monitor your home and teach you to exercise sounds pretty awesome.
 Lynx even performs each of its individual functions admirably, but take a closer look at each of its main abilities and you'll see why I don't actually recommend a purchase of this admittedly cool bot.